jdhitsolutions/PSWorkItem/docs/Set-PSWorkItem.md

 ```

 ### -Name

-The name of the work item.
+The updated name of the PSWorkItem.

 ```yaml
 Type: String